Michael-Reefe/Loki.jl/README.md

 plim = [0.0, 1.0]
 locked = true
 ```
-$\tau_{9.7}$ is the optical depth of dust extinction at 9.7 μm (which is the peak of a large silicate absorption feature), and $\beta$ is a mixing ratio between the extinction profile specified in `options.toml` and a $-1.7$ index power law. $\beta$ is only relevant for the "kvt" and "d+" curves, and is typically locked to a value of 0.1.
+$\tau_{9.7}$ is the optical depth of silicate absorption at 9.7 μm (which is the peak of a large absorption feature), and $\beta$ is a mixing ratio between the silicate absorption strength and other dust scattering strength at 9.7 $\mu{\rm m}$. $\beta$ is only relevant for the "kvt" and "d+" curves, where the dust scattering is modeled by a -1.7 index power law and is typically locked to a value of 0.1.
+Otherwise, the dust scattering component is handled by the "ccm" or "calz" extinction profiles, which have an independent strength parameter.

 ```toml
 [extinction.N_oli]